 Each year the Board adopts a works program which prioritises protection of settlements at risk from coastal hazards, using a risk management framework.
 This includes providing grants to local councils to build erosion and/or flood protection measures and the funding of studies and investigations to ensure the most sustainable and adaptable protection strategy is implemented.
 The Board provides grants to assist in the prevention of damage and loss of coastal property and assets, and to reduce potential risk and liability to government.

-In May 2016 all coastal councils were invited to submit applications for the 2016-17 grants programme.
+The Board invited coastal councils to submit applications for the 2017-18 grants programme in May 2017.
 Grants were then allocated based on assessment of each application against a risk and benefit based prioritisation system.

-In 2016-17 the Coast Protection Board received \$535 277 and expended \$343 850 in grant funding to 11 Councils across the State.
+In 2017-18 the Coast Protection Board provided \$2.04m in grant funding to eight Councils across the State.
 This included: